ajt18c/Casino-and-More/README.md

 - Set up the beginning of each empty class for games, settings, and how to play to allow for background to display.

 2/16 (David)
+- Adjusted deck and card classes
+- Worked on blackjack game: added buttons and labels